NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 #SBATCH --partition=debug
 #SBATCH --gres=gpu:1
 ```
+Of course, you can request any number of CPU nodes, three here is totally arbitrary.
+For example, you can request a single node and perhaps just a single CPU core.
+However, requesting GPUs means that you want to run experiments for an OpenAI Gym environment that utilizes high-dimensional observation and/or action spaces, therefore multiple CPU nodes will be preferrable.

 All three types of nodes (head, rollouts, training) we need to define three separate groups:
 ```batch
 head_node=$(scontrol show hostnames $SLURM_JOB_NODELIST_HET_GROUP_0)